Selena Gomez Just Revealed Her Bipolar Diagnosis On Instagram Live

 Gomez added that she thinks learning more about the condition has helped her.
 “When I was younger, I was scared of thunderstorms and my mom bought me all these books on thunderstorms...
 She was like, ‘The more you educate yourself on this, the more that you’re not going to be afraid.’
 It completely worked.
 That’s something that helps me big time,” she said.

-Gomez said that she's currently utilising "the tools that I've used in therapy" during her past treatments for her mental health to help her cope with the current uncertainty caused by the coronavirus pandemic.

-If you are struggling with bipolar disorder and are in need of information and support, please visit Bipolar UK or call the Samaritans on 116 123
+If you are struggling with bipolar disorder and are in need of information and support, please visit the Canadian Mental Health Association for local resources.
+If you are in crisis, please call Crisis Services Canada at 1-833-456-4566 at any time or text 45645 between 4 p.m. and 12 a.m.
+ET.
+Residents of Quebec, please call 1-866-277-3553.

 Advertisement